ansiblejunky/ansible-macos-provisioner/README.md

 ### Yubikey Installation

-- download Yubikey Manager tool using homebrew
+Use the following steps to install and configure your Yubikey on your new Mac.

-`brew cask install homebrew/cask-drivers/yubico-yubikey-manager`
+- download Yubikey Manager tool using homebrew: `brew cask install homebrew/cask-drivers/yubico-yubikey-manager`
 - start Yubikey Manager app
 - put Yubikey device into Mac slot
 - app should recognize it and display icon and firmware info
 - select "Applications" from top
 - Slot 1 is for "short touch", Slot 2 is for "long touch" so you can setup 2 slots to manage 2 systems and out-of-the-box Yubikey configures slot 1 to work with their website.

-- I don't care about connecting to Yubico and I prefer having the short touch mechanism, so I did the following...
+I don't care about connecting to Yubico and I prefer having the short touch mechanism, so I did the following...

 - select "Delete" on slot 1 to remove the existing configuration
 - select "Configure" on slot 1
 - select "OATH-HOTP" option